r-bioinformatics/edgePy/README.md

 ## Outline

-edgePy uses a general outline of importing data counts data from genomics analyses, normalizaiton with respect to conditions, generalized linear models, and visualization.
+edgePy uses a general outline of importing data counts data from genomics analyses, normalization with respect to conditions, generalized linear models, and visualization.

 ## Input